Trilateral Cooperation Secretariat: Foundation of the Trilateral Cooperation Secretariat (TCS)

 Discussions of a stand-alone secretariat began in 2009 at the 2nd Trilateral Summit held in Beijing, China.
 This was officially agreed upon by the three countries in May 2010 at the 3rd Trilateral Summit held in Jeju, Republic of Korea, where the three leaders signed the Memorandum.
-Later in December 2010, the three governments signed the Agreement on the Establishment of the Trilateral Cooperation Secretariat. and the Trilateral Cooperation Secretariat was finally established in Seoul, Republic of Korea in September 2011.
+Later in December 2010, the three governments signed the Agreement on the Establishment of the Trilateral Cooperation Secretariat, and the Trilateral Cooperation Secretariat was finally established in Seoul, Republic of Korea in September 2011.

 Organization

-The TCS consists of a Consultative Board and four Departments.
+The TCS consists of a Consultative Board and four departments.

 Consultative Board

-The Consultative Board, the executive decision-making body of the organization, is composed of a Secretary-General (SG) and two Deputy Secretaries-General (DSG).
-The Secretary-General is appointed on a two-year rotational basis in the order of South Korea, Japan, and China.
-The other two countries nominate a Deputy Secretary-General each.
+The Consultative Board, the executive decision-making body of the organization, is composed of a secretary-general (SG) and two deputy secretaries-general (DSG).
+The secretary-general is appointed on a two-year rotational basis in the order of South Korea, Japan, and China.
+The other two countries nominate a deputy secretary-general each.

 Departments

-Under the Consultative Board, there are four Departments of Political Affairs, Economic Affairs, Socio-Cultural Affairs, and Management and Coordination.
-The Four Departments are composed of officials seconded by the three countries, and General Service Staff recruited through open competition from the three countries.
+Under the Consultative Board, there are four departments: Political Affairs, Economic Affairs, Socio-Cultural Affairs, and Management and Coordination.
+The four departments are composed of officials seconded by the three countries and general service staff recruited through open competition from the three countries.

 Functions

-Under the mission of promoting Lasting Peace, Common Prosperity, and Shared Culture, the TCS aims to serve as a hub for the Trilateral Cooperation that encompasses a broad spectrum of sectors and actors.
+Under the mission of promoting "Lasting Peace, Common Prosperity, and Shared Culture," the TCS aims to serve as a hub for the Trilateral Cooperation that encompasses a broad spectrum of sectors and actors.